scverse/scanpy/CONTRIBUTING.md

 type of return value 2
     description of return value 2
 ```
-or you can write plain RST-formatted prose, for instance
+or you can write plain RST-formatted prose, for instance from [`pp.normalize_total`](https://scanpy.readthedocs.io/en/latest/api/scanpy.pp.normalize_total.html)
 ```
 Returns
 -------